JetBrains/ideavim/doc/NERDTree-support.md

 # NERDTree

-IdeaVim supports emulation of the NERDTree plugin.
+IdeaVim supports the NERDTree plugin.
 Update your `~/.ideavimrc` to turn it on:
 ```vim
 Plug 'preservim/nerdtree`
 ```